Amending Transactions

 Option One: Reversing Posted Item Invoices using Auto Credit / Auto Debit

-3. Go to Actions > Auto Debit or Auto Credit depending on the transaction type selected.
+2. In the grid, find the Invoice and go to Actions > Auto Debit or Auto Credit depending on the transaction type selected.
 Alternatively click on the Reference to open the transaction and click Auto Credit or Auto Debit.

-4. Click OK to accept.
+3. Click OK to accept.
 This creates a Reversal Transaction in the form of a Credit Note (SN) or Debit Note (PN) that matches the Item Invoice in all details and is automatically allocated to the original Invoice.

 In the Invoices grid the Debit/Credit Note will appear with the same reference as the invoice but prefixed with ‘Debit’ / ‘Credit.’